 We will still be swimming every day (weather permitting) but will go to Perkins Pool in our small groups and swim times will be spread out throughout the day.
 At this time, we are still unable to offer The Blob as a Wednesday activity.

 In the event of inclement weather, small groups will go to their rainy day spaces as assigned.
 Staff will be disinfecting frequently touched surfaces and children will be encouraged to wash and disinfect their hands as much as possible.
 Small groups have their own distinct space during rainy days and The Marsh buildings are rustic with large screen windows and fans; we do not have air-conditioned facilities.
-Campers and staff will need to wear masks if unable to maintain appropriate distance.
+Campers and staff will need to wear masks if indoors.

 We will continue to have increased, routine cleaning and disinfection.
 Staff will be disinfecting frequently touched surfaces (e.g., door handles, sink handles, etc.) throughout the day and logs will be kept.
 Groups will have their own supplies that will not be shared with other groups and that will be cleaned and disinfected throughout the day as used.
 Signs are posted throughout the campus to inform and remind campers and staff about best practices for preventing illness.